 Projections are provided on an annual basis, in 2017 dollars.
-A discount factor (i.e., inflation rate) of 2% is assumed.
 For projects such as restriping or repaving which do not occur annually, and for projects that entail an upfront cost in addition to an ongoing annual cost, annualized costs are projected based upon a 20 year planning horizon.
 These projections are preliminary and will be refined further as this plan moves toward adoption.